ZhiangChen/virtual_shake_robot_pybullet/README.md

 Grid Cosine Mode :

-This mode is similar to the single_pulse_cosine motion but it generates a range of A and F values from the defined PGV and PGV/PGA range of values.
+This mode generates a range of A and F values to simulate continuous experiments over a range of parameters.

-So after triggering this experiment the continous experiment will get triggered for the bunch of A and F values .

-To trigger the experiment :

 ```
 ros2 launch virtual_shake_robot_pybullet box_launch.py motion_mode:=grid_cosine
 ```
 Single Recording Mode:

-This mode is run on the experiment data, the actual data that we have collected our lab to verify the virtual environment.

-This has the range of displacement  for the pedestal given in the file, there are multiple tests  conducted on the rock.

-There are two mesh models sp1 and sp2 mesh models on which the experiment were conducted.

-In this mode, you can send the particular test no to conduct, and check the output  that is whether the rock has topppled or not.

-You can send the particular test_no you want to exexute as an argument it is included in the launch argument.
+This mode runs experiments based on real data collected in the lab.
+Each test is conducted on the SP1 or SP2 mesh models, and the result (whether the rock toppled) is verified.

+You can specify a particular test number:

 To trigger this :